MKLab-ITI/pygrank/README.md

 follows a true probabilistic formulation of transition probabilities for directed graphs, such as `DiGraph` instances.
-The type of normalization can be manually edited by passing a `normalization` argument to the constructor of ranking algorithms, which can assume values of "auto" for the default behavior, "col" for column-wise normalization, "symmetric" for symmetric normalization and "none" for avoiding any normalization, for example because it was performed and set to edge weights.
+The type of normalization can be manually edited by passing a `normalization` argument to constructors of ranking algorithms.
+This parameter can assume values of "auto" for the above-described default behavior, "col" for column-wise normalization, "symmetric" for symmetric normalization and "none" for avoiding any normalization, for example because edge weights already hold the normalization (e.g. this is used to rank graphs after FairWalk is used to preprocess edge weights).

-In all cases, ajacency matrix normalization involves the computationally intensive operations of converting the graph into a scipy sparse matrix each time  the `rank(G, personalization)` method of ranking algorithms is  called.
+In all cases, adjacency matrix normalization involves the computationally intensive operation of converting the graph into a scipy sparse matrix each time  the `rank(G, personalization)` method of ranking algorithms is called.
 The *pygrank* library provides a way to avoid recomputing the normalization during large-scale experiments by the same algorithm for the same graphs by passing an argument `assume_immutability=True`